Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 Choose Alexandria if...

 You want accurate word-by-word highlighting that tracks cleanly with the audio.
 You want good voice quality without setting up an API key.
 You use Gmail and want a play button inside the email interface.
 You want autoscroll to keep the current sentence on screen.
-You're comfortable creating a free account.
+You want to retain what you listen to.
+Alexandria is the only free Chrome extension with built-in knowledge extraction and spaced review; Read Aloud stops at playback.
+Sign-up is free, no credit card needed.
+For a broader comparison of all TTS Chrome extensions, see our guide at /best/text-to-speech-chrome-extension.

 Choose Read Aloud if...